 I was a retailer in Houston for almost 20 years before becoming a keynote speaker.
 Our mindset in the retail world—“the customer is always right” that we borrowed from Nordstrom and Warren Buffet—has stayed with me even throughout my speaking career.
 Many times when a speaker delivers an uninspiring performance, they blame the audience’s lack of energy or sense of humor.
 In my experience, the key to a speaker’s success has always been audience engagement.

-Here’s the thing: any speaker can do the easy shows, but it takes the true professional to pull through rough situations with a successful presentation.
+Here’s the thing: any speaker can do the easy shows, but it takes a true professional to pull through rough situations with a successful presentation.

 I’ve had my share of speaking challenges, such as the time a car hit a transformer and knocked out the electrical power across Grapevine, Texas, shutting done all power during my opening keynote to 3,000 people.

 More recently, I was asked to be the keynote speaker at a prestigious annual awards event honoring the top businesses in Houston.
 I was really excited and a little nervous at the same time.
 Close to 1000 people would be there celebrating their achievements.
 I wanted to give them the best that I had.
 The event planners gave me 45 minutes.
 I worked on the program shaving off and adding sections that would be entertaining to this particular audience.

 The AV check was scheduled for 4:00 PM with reception doors opening at 5:00 and the event beginning at 6:00.
 I got there around 3:30, and the room looked fantastic.
 The team was ready for me, but they had made a last-minute decision to shorten the entire event, cutting my keynote down to 20 minutes.
 Who knew the Astros were going to be playing the 7th game of the World Series that night?